Equipment for JIRP

 Borrow: Ask around to friends and family to see if they own things you may be able to borrow.
 One advantage of JIRP is that our field season is the northern hemisphere summer- exactly when most people do not need their skiing and winter outdoor equipment.

 Buy on Sale: See what you can buy on sale.
-The end of the winter sports season (March) can be a great time to find gear steeply discounted.
+The end of the winter sports season (February-March) can be a great time to find gear steeply discounted.
 This takes a bit of looking around, but it can save a lot of money.
-Again, the time to do this is right now!
-Most sales will be over by mid-April.

 Buy Used: You may be able to find some of these items used over the internet.
 This requires doing your homework- know how to tell if something is damaged, at the end of its lifespan, or not the right size.
 If you are careful, craigslist, ebay, and geartrade (link below) can all be good sources of used gear.
 Also look around for local used sports stores!
 If you find something that looks promising but you're not sure, ask your staff mentor.